-· Under normal market conditions, the fund will invest at least 80% of its net assets in equity-type securities.

-- The fund will allocate its assets among various countries, including the United States (but in no fewer than three countries).
-Under normal market conditions, the fund will invest significantly outside the United States (at least 40% of its net assets unless market conditions are not deemed favorable by the fund's investment adviser, in which case the fund would invest at least 30% of its net assets).
-The fund may invest up to 10% of its net assets in emerging markets. - For purposes of determining whether an investment is made in a particular country or geographic region, the fund's investment adviser will generally look to the domicile of the issuer in the case of equity securities or to the country to which the security is tied economically in the case of debt securities.
+- Under normal market conditions, the fund will invest at least 80% of its assets in securities that are (1) issued by companies in developing countries; (2) principally traded in the securities markets of developing countries; (3) denominated in developing country currencies; or (4) issued by companies deemed to be suitable for investment by the fund because they have significant economic exposure to developing countries.
+In determining whether a country is a developing country, the fund's investment adviser will consider, among other things, whether the country is generally considered to be a developing country by the international financial community, the country's per capita gross domestic product, the percentage of the country's economy that is industrialized, market capital as a percentage of the country's gross domestic product, and the overall regulatory environment of the country, including the presence of government regulation limiting or banning foreign ownership and restrictions on repatriation of initial capital, dividends, interest and/or capital gains.
+For example, the investment adviser currently expects that most countries not designated as developed markets by MSCI Inc. (MSCI) will be treated as developing countries for equity securities, and that most countries designated as emerging markets by J.P.
+Morgan or, if not available, Bloomberg will be treated as developing countries for debt securities. - The fund may invest in securities of any company, regardless of where it is domiciled, if the fund's investment adviser determines that the company has significant economic exposure to a developing country.
+An issuer will be deemed to have significant economic exposure to a developing country if at least 50% of its assets are located in a developing country or at least 50% of its total revenues or profits are derived, or, in the opinion of the investment adviser, are expected to be derived, from goods or services produced or sold in a developing country. - The fund may invest up to 15% of its assets in debt securities, which, for purposes of this limit, will include any corporate debt instrument, including, but not limited to, bank loans, covered bonds, hybrids (i.e., securities with equity and debt characteristics) and certain preferred securities. - For purposes of determining whether an investment is made in a particular country or geographic region, the fund's investment adviser will generally look to the domicile of the issuer in the case of equity securities or to the country to which the security is tied economically in the case of debt securities.
 In doing so, the fund's investment adviser will generally look to the determination of a leading provider of global indexes, such as MSCI Inc. (MSCI) for equity securities and Bloomberg for debt securities.
-In certain limited circumstances (including where relevant data is unavailable or the nature of a holding warrants special considerations), the adviser may also take into account additional factors, as applicable, including where the issuer's securities are listed; where the issuer is legally organized, maintains principal corporate offices, conducts its principal operations, generates revenues and/or has credit risk exposure; and the source of guarantees, if any, of such securities.
+In certain limited circumstances (including when relevant data is unavailable or the nature of a holding warrants special considerations), the adviser may also take into account additional factors, as applicable, including where the issuer's securities are listed; where the issuer is legally organized, maintains principal corporate offices, conducts its principal operations, generates revenues and/or has credit risk exposure; and the source of guarantees, if any, of such securities.